REMEDY : BNSSG referral pathways & Joint Formulary

 If patients are not suitable for direct to test they can be referred using ERS to the suspected colorectal cancer clinic using the Suspected Lower Gastro-Intestinal Cancer Referral Form

-Referrals to NBT - Please note: This service is moving to a RAS at NBT (2WW Suspected Colorectal Malignancies) from 23/01/23.
-Therefore, you need to select 'send for triage' in eRS rather than selecting a date and time for dummy appointment.
+Referrals to NBT - Refer via: Urgent Suspected Cancer - Colorectal Malignancies Triage Service - North Bristol - RVJ.
+Select 'send for triage' in eRS rather than selecting a date and time for dummy appointment.

-Please free text concerns on the 2WW form making it clear why ICE referral is not possible or not appropriate for example frailty, unable to tolerate bowel prep, learning difficulties.
+Please free text concerns on the USC form making it clear why ICE referral is not possible, or not appropriate, for example frailty, unable to tolerate bowel prep, learning difficulties.

 Colonoscopy: the clinician will also be asked to agree to be the prescriber of the bowel preparation which will be dispensed by the Hospital (see details in Resources section below).
 As sedation and analgesia will be used it is essential that the patient has someone at home the evening of the procedure.
 Primary Care Guidance on Bowel Prep